-From toys to clothing the Salvation Army provides Christmas help that is practical for families across Canada.
+From toys to clothing, the Salvation Army provides practical Christmas help for families across Canada.

 Families and individuals may register for holiday assistance by completing an application process, which usually starts during October or November, at their local Salvation Army.